-Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the candidate to develop an understanding of key aspects of family law and procedure relating to marriage, civil partnership and children.
+Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the candidate to develop an understanding of key aspects of family law and procedure relating to marriage, civil partnership and children.